nuxt/vue-meta/README.md

 Looking for more examples what vue-meta can do for you?
 Have a look at the [examples](https://github.com/nuxt/vue-meta/tree/master/examples)

+## What It Is Not

+Vue Meta, on it's own, is not a solution to rendering dynamic metadata for consumption by robots and scrapers, such as Facebook or Twitter.
+Scrapers do not execute javascript, so any dyanmic meta solution that is solely implemented in Javascript will never render the correct tags for robots.
+There are several approaches to solving this problem, including: server-side rendering of pages to HTML, use Nginx/Apache to serve alternate HTML pages for robots, do similar with express.js or other middleware.

 ## Installation

 ##### Yarn